GravYong/gravyong_backup.github.io/_pages/research.md

 # Neutron stars
 <hr style="border:1px solid gray">

-NSs are the most compact known objects without event horizons and serve as extreme laboratories to study the super-dense nuclear matter.
-To give a realistic matter description, we need to account for supranuclear matter physics, superfluidity/superconductivity, strong magnetic fields, elasticity and so on.
-So, the problem of understanding the composition and state of matter under extreme conditions inside NSs presents a great challenge in fundamental physics and astrophysics.
+Neutron stars (NSs) are the most compact objects known to exist without event horizons, and they serve as extreme laboratories for studying super-dense nuclear matter.
+To provide a realistic matter description, we need to account for supranuclear matter physics, superfluidity/superconductivity, strong magnetic fields, and elasticity, among other factors.
+Therefore, understanding the composition and state of matter under extreme conditions inside NSs presents a significant challenge in fundamental physics and astrophysics.

-Studying gravitational dynamics of systems involving NSs and extracting physical properties relating to different aspects of the dense matter from gravitational waves (GWs) and pulsars' electromagnetic radiation are the general goals of my research.
+My research focuses on studying the gravitational dynamics of systems involving NSs and extracting physical properties related to different aspects of dense matter from gravitational waves (GWs) and pulsars' electromagnetic radiation.

 # Gravity tests in the strong-field regime of compact objects
 <hr style="border:1px solid gray">